Mujib Bahini

 The Mujib Bahini, initially called the Bangladesh Liberation Force (BLF), was an politico-armed force formed during the Bangladesh Liberation War to fight against Pakistan in 1971.

 The force was mainly composed of activists drawn from the Awami League and its student front, the Chhatra League.
 At its height, it had reportedly 10,000 members.
 It was organised with the active assistance of Major General Sujan Singh Uban of the Indian Army and Research and Analysis Wing.
-Serajul Alam Khan and Sheikh Fazlul Haque Mani, Tofael Ahmed and Abdur Razzaq were the organizers of this force.
+Serajul Alam Khan and Sheikh Fazlul Haque Mani, Tofail Ahmed and Abdur Razzaq were the organizers of this force.

 1971 War of Independence

 Mujib Bahini's exact involvement in the war is disputed, with Zafrullah Chowdhury stating, "The Mujib Bahini did not fight the liberation war."
-In 2014, A. K. Khandker was sued for accusing the Mujib Bahini of hooliganism and looting during the war in his book in his book 1971: Bhetore Baire.
+In 2014, A. K. Khandker was sued for accusing the Mujib Bahini of hooliganism and looting during the war in his book 1971: Bhetore Baire.

 Professor Serajul Islam Choudhury of Dhaka University opined that four unnamed leaders of Mujib Bahini were more successful at creating a rift between Sheikh Mujibur Rahman and Tajuddin Ahmad than Khandaker Mushtaq Ahmed, creating difficulties for Ahmad.